waozixyz/kryon/docs/krb_source_spec.md

 **Resource Formats** (`RES_FORMAT_*`):
 *   `0x00` (External): `Data` is **1 byte**: the String Table index (0-based) of the resource path/URL.
 Total entry size: 4 bytes.
 *   `0x01` (Inline): `Data` is **`[Size (2 bytes, little-endian)] [Raw Bytes (Variable)]`**.
 Total entry size: 3 + Size + Raw Bytes length.

+## 8. Runtime Interpretation: Component Instantiation (New Section)

+When the runtime parses a `.krb` file that utilizes component definitions, the following process is expected for instantiating components found in the main UI tree:

+1.  **Identify Placeholder:** As the runtime processes elements from the `Element Blocks` section (main UI tree), it identifies elements that are placeholders for component instances.
+This is typically done by checking for a conventional custom property, such as one with the key `_componentName`.
+The `Type` of this placeholder element often matches the root element type of the component's definition template.

+2.  **Lookup Definition:** The runtime uses the value of the `_componentName` custom property (which is a string table index for the component's defined name) to find the corresponding entry in its parsed `Component Definition Table`.
+If no definition is found, this is a critical error.

+3.  **Create Instance Subtree:** A new element subtree is created in the runtime's internal render tree, based on the `Root Element Template` provided in the found component definition.
+This involves recursively creating elements as defined in the template.

+4.  **Apply Placeholder Properties to Instance Root:**
+    *   Standard header fields from the placeholder KRB element (e.g., `ID` from KRY usage, `PosX`, `PosY`, `Width`, `Height`, `Layout` byte, `StyleID`) are applied to the *root element* of the newly instantiated subtree.
+These instance-specific values override any defaults set within the template's root element.
+    *   Standard `KrbProperty` entries from the *placeholder KRB element* are also applied to the root of the instantiated subtree, potentially overriding defaults from the template's root element.

+5.  **Process Instance Custom Properties:** Other `Custom Properties` found on the placeholder element (which represent instance-specific values for the component's declared, non-standard properties) are processed by the runtime.
+This typically involves the runtime using these key-value pairs to:
+    *   Configure the behavior of the instantiated component.
+    *   Set internal state.
+    *   Further style or layout internal elements of the component based on these custom values.

+6.  **Handle Instance Children:**
+    *   If the placeholder KRB element has a `Child Count > 0` and associated child element blocks, these children (which were provided in the KRY usage tag) are taken by the runtime.
+    *   These "instance children" are then re-parented into the newly instantiated component's subtree.
+This typically involves the runtime looking for a designated "slot" or "content host" element within the instantiated component's structure (based on a conventional `id` within the template, e.g., `id="children_host"`).
+    *   If such a slot is found, the instance children become children of that slot.
+If not, the runtime's behavior for placing these children may vary (e.g., append to instance root, error, or ignore).

+7.  **Replace Placeholder:** In the runtime's final, active render tree, the original placeholder element is conceptually replaced by this fully instantiated and configured component subtree.

+This process allows `.kry` files to define complex UIs using reusable components, with the `.krb` file containing both the definitions and the lightweight references for instantiation by the runtime.

 ## Stack-Based Considerations & Optimizations